 The property does not meet your housing needs, for example if you have told us you need a ground floor property for medical reasons and the property you have bid on is upstairs.
 Top

 If I am offered a property, will I be able to view it before making up my mind?

 Yes.
 You will be given an opportunity to view the property and decide whether you would like to accept it.
-An accompanied viewing will be arranged with one of the Voids & Allocations Team please do not approach either the current residents of the property or the councils maintenace contractors.
+An accompanied viewing will be arranged with one of the Lettings Team please do not approach either the current residents of the property or the councils maintenace contractors.
 Top

 What if I don’t like the property when I have seen it?

 You will still be able to express interest in properties that become available, however if you are in Band A or B and refuse three properties your Band will be reduced to Band E. Top

 How will I know what has happened to the properties advertised?

 Information about homes that have been successfully let is published.
 We tell you the number of applicants that expressed an interest in each property, the band and the registration date of each property.
 To see the results of properties that have been let click Recent Lets.
 Top